Fellows attend Cewas’ Start-up training and are trained by experts in:

 Unfortunately not.
 Applications coming from people over 30 years old will be automatically left out of the selection process.
 However, you can consider teaming up with someone younger as co-founder.

-Applications must be submitted individually because only one person is going to attend the workshop in Brussels.
+Applications must be submitted individually because only one person is going to attend the training.
 However, you can prepare the application as a team and then choose one person to submit it.
 You should consider that the whole team will be benefited from the training thatone person will receive, and you will all have the challenge of implementing the project!

 Due to visa timing issues, we can only make exceptions in those cases where you don’t need a visa for Europe (for example, if you are from a Latin American country) and you can easily get a passport within 2 weeks after being selected.